ssc-oscar/lookup/README.md

 ```
 echo "Audris Mockus <audris@utk.edu>" | /da3_data/lookup/Prj2CmtShow.perl /da0_data/basemaps/a2cFullP 1 32
 ```
-2. author2file: a2fFullP.{0..31}.tch, tese are files for blobs created or deeted by the commit (see 6) - need to calculate for version M
+2. author2file: a2fFullP.{0..31}.tch, these are files for blobs created or deleted by the commit (see 6) - need to calculate for version M
 ```
 echo "Audris Mockus <audris@utk.edu>" | /da3_data/lookup/Prj2FileShow.perl /da0_data/basemaps/a2fFullM.tch 1 32
 ```